JuliaStats/Survival.jl/docs/src/index.md

 ## Installation

-The package is not yet registered in Julia's General package registry, and so it must be installed using `Pkg.add(PackageSpec(url="https://github.com/JuliaStats/Survival.jl"))`.
+The package is registered in Julia's General package registry, and so it can be installed using `Pkg.add("Survival"))` or via the Pkg REPL mode with `]add Survival`.

 ## Contents